 Of course, the world isn’t always so black and white.
 Neither are our bees.
-There is nuance, context, conditions, circumstances and a whole raft of factors that differ between beekeepers.
+There is nuance, context, conditions, circumstances, and a whole raft of factors that differ between beekeepers.

 It is also true that one cannot draw a complete, unarguable conclusion from a small sample size of just one beekeeper.

 And yet we do.
 We all do.
-We try something and it’s human nature to assume that our own, personal experience is indicative of world at large.
+We try something and it’s human nature to assume that our own, personal experience is indicative of the world at large.

 So, with this tendency for individuals to draw conclusions quickly and with limited data, debates about the “right way” will always continue.
 But if you REALLY want to set off a heated debate with beekeepers, it is really rather simple.

 Walk into a room of beekeepers and just utter two words – FLOW HIVE.

 Pretty awesome eh, even if only for the impressive production values?
 The messages relayed in this introductory video have generated huge interest worldwide and made Flow Hive one of the most successful crowdfunding campaigns in history.

 So what is Flow Hive and how valid is it as a choice for the serious beekeeper?